 I wish to acknowledge that Earth’s General Store is located in Treaty 6 Territory.
-My home, family and life also exist in Treaty 6 territory.
+My home, family, and life also exist in Treaty 6 territory.
 Earth’s General Store seeks to be supportive of the Indigenous people of Treaty 6 and all Indigenous people everywhere.

-I am not a historian nor knowledgeable about the history of this land, the cultures and people that lived here, and I would consider myself fairly ignorant of the consequences of the colonisation and the many facets of relationships between the indigenous people of this land and all that came.
+I am not a historian nor knowledgeable about the history of this land, the cultures and people that lived here, and I would consider myself fairly ignorant of the consequences of the colonization and the many facets of relationships between the indigenous people of this land and all that came.

 We can do much to heal this harm.
-I believe that acknowledgement is the first step.
+I believe that acknowledgment is the first step.
 Education, action, and a change in mindset are parts of the solution.
 I appreciate that recent governments have acknowledged the harm created by previous governments and offered apologies, financial compensation, the Truth and Reconciliation Commission, raising the issue of missing and murdered indigenous women and girls, etc. but they must dig deeper and they need to fix underlying harm.
 Money alone will not heal the harm.

 First off is to acknowledge that our store is located in Treaty 6 Territory and we are visitors here.
-On that note, I am in actually an unwanted guest since I did not ask permission to take up space on their land.
+On that note, I am actually an unwanted guest since I did not ask permission to take up space on their land.
 It is confusing to me.
 How do I reconcile this?